openhwgroup/programs/Project-Descriptions-and-Plans/CV32E40PX/Project_Concept_for_CV32E40PX_Nov-27_2023.md

   external interrupt controller that requires a 2-step interrupt handling code.

 Design Portability:
-* Replace global clock gate by equivalent global enable signal
-  * this will make the design more "FPGA-friendly", or compliant with ASIC design rules that forbid any logic addition on clock tree
-  * clock gate cell model and/or simulator behaviour may introduce delta cycles on clock tree, leading to RTL/GL simulation mismatch
 * EDA tools parser bug work-arounds: current design coding style is standard-compliant, but EDA tools may have bugs that prevent proper reading.
 Design should be parsed with several EDA tools and offending RTL code should be fixed.